 It is a violation of the ProCard policy to share the physical card and/or card number with anyone (e.g., supervisors, co-workers, family members, friends, etc.).
 Transactions made with a ProCard should ONLY be processed by the person to whom the card was issued.
 Moreover, ProCards cannot be transferred from one employee to another (when someone leaves the University, changes departments or no longer requires a ProCard), as they are issued to an individual and not to a department (see 5.1.
 NEW PROCARD REQUEST).

 6.2.
 E-MAIL AND INTERNET SECURITY

-Because e-mail lines are not secure, cardholders should NEVER e-mail their full 16-digit ProCard account number to anyone (including both external merchants and internal Loyola ProCard Administrators, supervisors or budget administrators).
+Because e-mail lines are not secure, cardholders should NEVER e-mail their full 16-digit ProCard account number to anyone (including both external merchants and internal Loyola ProCard Administrators, supervisors or approvers).
 When completing online ordering at merchant websites, cardholders must always verify that the website address begins with “https”.
 The “s” indicates that the website is secured and encrypted.
 If the website address begins with only “http”, it is NOT secured and encrypted and using it can compromise your ProCard account number.